Hessian barrier algorithms for non-convex conic optimization: A first-order Hessian-Barrier Algorithm

-This change of coordinates has in fact a long history in optimization, as the next example illustrates. \begin{example}[Affine Scaling] Consider the setting of Example \ref{ex:NLP}, where $\setK=\Rn_{+}$, and linear objective function $f(x)=\inner{c,x}$, where $c\in\Rn$ is a cost vector.
-Since for the log-barrier we have $H(x)=\diag\{x_{1}^{-2},\ldots,x_{n}^{-2}\}\eqdef X^{-2}$, the gradient map \eqref{eq:S} reads explicitly as $ \bS_{x}c=X^{2} c-X^{2}\bA^{\top}(\bA X^{2}\bA^{\top})^{-1}\bA X^{2}c. $ This map is the search direction in \emph{affine scaling} methods for linear programming \cite{BayLag89,BayLag89II,AdlMont91}, a fundamental class of interior-point methods.
-Extensions to quadratic programming have been studied in various papers, notably by \cite{Ye92,Tse04,TsuMon96,Ye98}. \close \end{example} \begin{remark} \cite{HBA-linear} partly motivated their algorithm as a discretization of the Hessian-Riemannian gradient flows introduced in \cite{ABB04} and \cite{BolTeb03}.
-Heuristically, we can think of AHBA as an Euler discretization of the gradient-like flow

-which resembles very much the class of dynamical systems introduced in \cite{BolTeb03}.
-A detailed study of the connection between our approach and dynamical systems is left for future research. \close \end{remark}
+Observe that $v_{\mu}(x)\in (\1_{n})^{\bot}=\ker(\1_{n}^{\top})$.
+For $f(x)=c^{\top}x$ and $\mu=0$, we further obtain from this formula the search direction employed in \emph{affine scaling} methods for linear programming \cite{BayLag89,BayLag89II,AdlMont91,TseBomSch11}. \cite{HBA-linear} partly motivated their algorithm as a discretization of the Hessian-Riemannian gradient flows introduced in \cite{ABB04} and \cite{BolTeb03}.
+Heuristically, we can therefore interpret $\AHBA$ as an Euler discretization (with non-monotone adaptive step-size policies) of the gradient-like flow $\dot{x}(t)=-\bS_{x(t)}\nabla F_{\mu}(x(t))$, which resembles very much the class of dynamical systems introduced in \cite{BolTeb03}.
+This gives an immediate connection to a large class of interior point flows on polytopes, heavily studied in control theory \cite{HelMoo96}.